hardtokidnap/MicrophoneVolumeEnforcer/Readme.md

 A modern WPF application that monitors and enforces microphone volume levels to ensure consistent audio input across different applications and system changes.

+Yes, i had AI improve the readme. i was tired and i had a huge need for a toilet break.
+Bite me.

 ## Features

 ### 🎤 **Audio Control**